danrayu/greenhouse/README.md

 With this you only have to change the sensor name variable at the file beginning of `sensor.py`.
 A new file for each sensor is expected.
 The file is to be run with python.
 With this `POST` requests with sensor readings will be sent to the backend.

+<b>Alternatively</b>, if one does not have the sensor setup, `gen_readings.sh` can be run to generate sample data for the app to use.

 ### Frontend / React

 The installation process is simple: <br>